Advisory Board

 Her current research interests include river basin development, energy infrastructures, environmental justice, and environmental governance.
 Her research approach is interdisciplinary, combining perspectives and methodologies from environmental sciences, social sciences, and political ecology.

 Dr. Eren is committed to improving public understanding of environmental issues.
 She has been writing on sustainable living since 2007.
-Her articles published in various newspapers and journals are available online at https://surdurulebilir-yasam-ayseneren.blogspot.com.
-Her book, Vadinin Dönüşümü, sheds light on the ongoing debates in the field of sustainable development and renewable energy.
+Her articles published in various newspapers and journals are available online at her blog.
+Her book, Vadinin Donusumu, sheds light on the ongoing debates in the field of sustainable development and renewable energy.